 Common Law Jurisdictions

 Each jurisdiction has its own experience, learning and procedural rules, but where the common law procedural and evidential approach is used to elicit the facts by oral examination and cross examination and expert opinions can be rigorously tested by the same process, an English medical negligence QC has a considerable advantage.
 As a barrister, I am obliged to take instructions to act for any party in an area in which I practise.
 I cannot be partisan.
 However, it is more often than not the case that I act for claimants/plaintiffs than for defendants.
+Since Covid-19, I have been conducting trials by Microsoft Teams and have written a paper on this experience: The Virtual Medical Negligence Trial.

 It makes sense for local attorneys/barristers to be instructed for they are most conversant with local practices, but a team led by a specialist in medical negligence offers in my opinion the best combination and the greatest chance of success.
 Defence teams realise this too, often instructing an English medical negligence QC to protect the defendant doctor, private clinic or state health service.